tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ## 7 Presentation of Results

-BDQ Core is agnostic about the form and appearance of data quality reports (e.g., as aggregated results, on web pages for individual records, as spreadsheets of results with issues for quality control, etc.).
+The BDQ standard is agnostic about the form and appearance of data quality reports (e.g., as aggregated results, on web pages for individual records, as spreadsheets of results with issues for quality control, etc.).

 ### 7.1 Data Quality Reports

 #### 7.1.1 Identifying Tests (normative)

-Reports SHOULD identify Tests to consumers of those reports using at least the Label (rdfs:label) for the Test class (e.g., "VALIDATION_COUNTRY_FOUND" for [VALIDATION_COUNTRY_FOUND](https://rs.tdwg.org/bdqcore/terms/69b2efdc-6269-45a4-aecb-4cb99c2ae134)).
+Reports SHOULD identify Tests to consumers of those reports using at least the Label (rdfs:label) for the Test class (e.g., "VALIDATION_COUNTRY_FOUND" for [VALIDATION_COUNTRY_FOUND](https://rs.tdwg.org/bdqtest/terms/69b2efdc-6269-45a4-aecb-4cb99c2ae134)).

-Reports MAY describe Tests to consumers of those reports using the Description (rdfs:comment) for the Test class (e.g., "Does the value of dwc:country occur in the bdq:sourceAuthority?" for [VALIDATION_COUNTRY_FOUND](https://rs.tdwg.org/bdqcore/terms/69b2efdc-6269-45a4-aecb-4cb99c2ae134)).
+Reports MAY describe Tests to consumers of those reports using the Description (rdfs:comment) for the Test class (e.g., "Does the value of dwc:country occur in the bdq:sourceAuthority?" for [VALIDATION_COUNTRY_FOUND](https://rs.tdwg.org/bdqtest/terms/69b2efdc-6269-45a4-aecb-4cb99c2ae134)).

 #### 7.1.2 Information Elements ActedUpon and Consulted in Results (normative)

 Information Elements may be bdqffdq:ActedUpon or bdqffdq:Consulted (the sub-types of bdqffdq:InformationElement).
 Presentations of data quality results MAY use Information Element sub-type to identify which specific values assertions are being made about, and which values are being used to support those assertions.
 ActedUpon Information Elements are those for which a Validation Test is asserting compliance/non-compliance, or for which an Amendment Test is proposing an improvement to the data.
 Consulted Information Elements are those which inform such decisions, but are not themselves the subject of the decision.
-For example, in the Test [AMENDMENT_EVENTDATE_FROM_VERBATIM](https://rs.tdwg.org/bdqcore/terms/6d0a0c10-5e4a-4759-b448-88932f399812), the InformationElement dwc:eventDate is ActedUpon, while the InformationElement dwc:verbatimEventDate is Consulted.
+For example, in the Test [AMENDMENT_EVENTDATE_FROM_VERBATIM](https://rs.tdwg.org/bdqtest/terms/6d0a0c10-5e4a-4759-b448-88932f399812), the InformationElement dwc:eventDate is ActedUpon, while the InformationElement dwc:verbatimEventDate is Consulted.
 Implementers may wish to clearly represent to consumers of data quality reports (particularly data quality reports in the form of spreadsheets), which terms are particular Tests are making assertions about.

 Data quality reports SHOULD NOT assert that Consulted Information Elements for a Validation are NOT_COMPLIANT with respect to that Validation.

 #### 7.1.3 Example (non-normative)

-Below is an example, adapted from MCZbase (Kennedy et al. 2024), of a portion of a data quality report for a single specimen using an implementation of BDQ Core Tests integrated into that collection management system.
+Below is an example, adapted from MCZbase (Kennedy et al. 2024), of a portion of a data quality report for a single specimen using an implementation of BDQ Tests integrated into that collection management system.

 This example shows the results of the Test Suite (the full set of BDQ Taxon Name-related Tests) that was run, with the Description (rdfs:comment) to identify the action taken by the Test to the collection management staff reading the report.
 The results (Response.status or Response.result) for the Pre-amendment phase are given along with the Response.comment explaining why the Test returned the given results.
 The Post-amendment phase Responses show what the results would be if all proposed Amendments, listed below the table, had been accepted.
 Amendments are not applied automatically.
 Users must explicitly change the data if they want to accept the proposals from the Amendments.
 A subset of the real results are shown here, so the percentages of COMPLIANT results does not agree with the subset of results in the table.